AlekzNet/Cisco-ASA-ACL-toolkit/README.md

-  --any                 Show only 'any' in the ACLs --deny                Search 'deny' rules only --permit              Search 'permit' rules only --direct              Direct IP match only
+  --any                 Show only 'any' in the ACLs --deny                Search 'deny' rules only --permit              Search 'permit' rules only --range               Replace lt, gt, and neq with ranges (default) --norange             Replace lt, gt, and neq with \<, \>, and ! symbols --direct              Direct IP match only
   -t, --transform       Transform the output.
 Must be used with either -s or
                         -d and with either --deny or --permit